Own-Data-Privateer/hoardy-adb/README.md

     this does not require a second phone, but it's a bit involved;

     see Shelter's help in its "Settings" menu for how to copy your backup files to your Work Profile, as this part will be rather annoying;
-- then uninstall the app and install your re-signed version.
+- then uninstall the app and install your re-signed version;
+- restore your custom app backup in your re-signed app.

-You can now use `adb backup` for future backups.
+You can now use `hyadb backup` for future backups.

+## But that app has no custom backup function!

 If the app does not have a custom backup function, you can either